 After final submission, you will see in the checklist tab an opportunity to submit an abstract rewrite.
 If there are updates and or corrections that need to be made to your abstract, you may complete this form.
 The deadline for submitting a voluntary rewrite is Wednesday, April 24.
 After April 24, the only abstract rewrites, including those requested onsite at Intel ISEF during project set-up, will be those required by the ISEF SRC.

 All documents and forms must be reviewed by the Society staff before you are assigned a project booth ID.
 Please allow up to two weeks after submission for the project booth ID to be assigned.
 You will be sent an email with your ID.
 You will need it for shipping your project display board.

 If we encounter any issues with your paperwork upload(s) or your category selection, or if the SRC has a question, we will try to contact you to correct the problem prior to your arrival at the Intel ISEF.
 Your responsiveness is essential to ensure your participation in the Intel ISEF.

 Get your project to Intel ISEF

 Shipping Your Project: See the General Shipping document for detailed information about shipping.
-No projects will be accepted through UPS shipping BEFORE April 25 or AFTER May 10 and no projects will be accepted through GES shipping BEFORE April 10 or AFTER May 9.
+No projects will be accepted through UPS shipping BEFORE April 24 or AFTER May 9, 2019 and no projects will be accepted through GES heavy freight shipping BEFORE April 10 or AFTER May 8, 2019.
 You will have several options for shipping your project; if via UPS, you must arrange for a return shipping label at the time of initial purchase.

 Alternatively, you may purchase a blank project board onsite at the Intel ISEF and assemble onsite.
 Project boards are white, 2-ply cardboard, 48" x 48" in size and include an optional header board.
 (Click here for illustration with dimensions).
 Project boards with headers will be available for sale for $10 each at the Intel ISEF store in the convention center.